luavixen/Patella/README.md

 console.log(calculator.sum, calculator.product); // Output: 13 30
 ```
 Pretty simple, right?
-Patella's main goal is to be as simple as possible, you only need 2 functions to build almost anything.
+Patella's main goal is to be as simple as possible; you only need two functions to build almost anything.

 ## Examples and snippets
 Jump to one of: